 The average DTES resident lives with one or more serious health issues, has a compromised immune system and is under-housed.
 Coupled with extreme material poverty, the lack of adequate housing renders people incapable of providing themselves with adequate nutrition.
 Typical housing quarters provide one small room with no cooking facilities or storage for foodstuffs.
-Many of our Neighbours live in Single Room Occupancy units (SROs) in the downtown eastside of Vancouver.
+Many of our neighbours live in Single Room Occupancy units (SROs).

-The average DTES diet consists of a great deal of starch (in the form of white rice and pasta); copious amounts of tasteless coffee garnished with coffee whitener (an addictive petroleum by-product) and refined sugar; endless soup; day old pastries and donuts; dishes made with an alarming amount of ‘taste enhancing’ chemical additives; and processed ‘foods’.
+The average DTES diet consists of a of starch (in the form of white rice and pasta); copious amounts of tasteless coffee garnished with coffee whitener (an addictive petroleum by-product) and refined sugar; endless soup; day old pastries and donuts; dishes made with an alarming amount of taste enhancing chemical additives; and processed foods.
 These ‘foods’ do not support positive health outcomes for our neighbours, but remain omnipresent in our community.

 When one is materially poor, the first things lost are privacy and choice.
 Offering people a choice of the foods they ingest is a critical piece of the NH food philosophy.
 It’s a commonly held myth that those living in poverty don’t have nutritional knowledge or aspirations.